 Over the next 20 years, Chappy introduced several elements into the business that have become part of Charlesworth Nuts’ core principles.
-One of those was introducing the concept of cooking nuts fresh on site, we were the first in Australia to do so and you can still walk into any of our stores and receive freshly cooked hot nuts even today.
+One of those was the concept of cooking nuts fresh on site, we were the first in Australia to do so and you can still walk into any of our stores and receive freshly cooked hot nuts even today.

 Whenever Chappy did anything, he did it with all his effort.
 He laid a solid foundation within the business before passing it on to his sons, Brett (that’s me) and Mark.
-Chappy stepped back from his role as Director, allowing autonomous control of the business for Mark and I while acting as a mentor and teacher, but without interfering; he allowed us to make mistakes and to learn firsthand what it takes to run a successful business.
+Chappy stepped back from his role as Director, allowing autonomous control of the business for Mark and I while acting as a mentor and teacher, but without interfering; he allowed us to make mistakes and to learn first-hand what it takes to run a successful business.

-Chocolates, Glazing, Gift Baskets, The Royal Show and More!
+Chocolates, Glazing, Gift Baskets, The Royal Show

 With the strong foundation laid by Herb and Chappy, the 3rd generation (my brother Mark and I), took Charlesworth Nuts to a whole new level.
 We opened the company’s first new store in 40 years in the then relatively new Westfield Marion Shopping Centre.
 Production was moved from out of our family’s Glengowrie home to a warehouse factory in Marion.

-Throughout the 1970’s and ‘80’s, we opened 4 new stores at Colonnades Shopping Arcade, City Cross Arcade, Tea Tree Plaza and Elizabeth Shopping Centre.
+Throughout the 1970’s and '80s, we opened 4 new stores at Colonnades Shopping Arcade, City Cross Arcade, Tea Tree Plaza and Elizabeth Shopping Centre.

-We created our glazing and chocolating departments and gave our nuts all new, never-before-seen makeovers.
+We created our glazing and chocolate departments and gave our nuts all new, never-before-seen makeovers.
 During this time we also started producing our range of gift hampers and baskets, which have since gone on to become our most popular products.

-Inducted Into SA’s Family Business Hall of Fame
+Inducted Into SA’s Family Business Hall of

 We kept growing well into the ‘90’s.
 We opened 2 new stores in the Myer Centre and West Lakes Shopping Mall.

-As I said before, it was the strong foundation Herb and Chappy laid that allowed my brother and I to grow the business so much and in 2004, on our 70th anniversary as a company, Charlesworth Nuts was inducted into South Australia’s Family Business Hall of Fame – this made us an official South Australian icon
+As I said before, it was the strong foundation Herb and Chappy laid that allowed my brother and I to grow the business so much and in 2004, on our 70th as a company, Charlesworth Nuts was inducted into South Australia’s Family Business Hall of Fame – this made us an official South Australian icon

 Charlesworth Nuts Today

-Since 2004, we’ve opened a store in Burnside Village and in November 2013 we opened at No.1 Rundle Mall in the old Darrel Lea site, one of the busiest thoroughfares and most prestigious locations in South Australia – I bet Herb & Doris never pictured it coming this far, but here we are.
+Since 2004, we’ve opened a store in Burnside Village and in November 2013 we opened at No.1 Rundle Mall in the old Darrel Lea site, one of the busiest and most prestigious locations in South Australia – I bet Herb & Doris never pictured it coming this far, but here we are.
+More recently

-Today, my 3 sons, Rhys, Kain and Liam, the 4th generation, are working in different areas throughout the
+sons, Rhys, Kain and Liam, the 4th generation, are working in different areas throughout the

 Strong Family Values

-— Brett Charlesworth – 3rd Generation
+— Brett Charlesworth, 3rd Generation